Metro Transit (Minnesota): History

 Shortly after the acquisition of Twin City Lines, a long battle began to return rail transit to the region and efforts for additional lines continue at a snail's pace.
 It would take 32 years to see the first line implemented.
 In 1972, the Regional Fixed Guideway Study for MTC proposed a $1.3 billion 37- or 57-mile (sources differ) heavy rail rapid transit system, but the then-separate Metropolitan Council disagreed with that idea—refusing to even look at the plan—and continuing political battles prevented its implementation.
 The Met Council had its own plans for bus rapid transit in the Cities.
 Another system using smaller people movers was proposed in the 1975 Small Vehicle Fixed Guideway Study and gained the most traction with the Saint Paul city council, but was eventually dropped in 1980.
 In the 1980s, light rail was proposed as an alternative and several possible corridors were identified, including the Central Corridor, for which a draft environmental impact statement (DEIS) was drawn up in 1982.

 In 1994, MTC became a division of the Metropolitan Council, prompting a name change to Metropolitan Council Transit Operations (MCTO).
 Realizing the new name was not embraced by the public, the agency rebranded itself in late 1997 to Metro Transit.
 The effort was to create a "new name for a new beginning" in a period where support for light rail transit was beginning to peak.
 In 1998, Hennepin County Commissioner and Hennepin County Regional Rail Authority chairman Peter McLaughlin and Congressman Martin Sabo respectively secured local and federal funding for the Hiawatha Line.
 A year later Governor Jesse Ventura was able to secure state funding.
 Light rail began operation on June 26, 2004, just over 50 years since the last regular-service streetcar ran on June 19, 1954, under Twin City Lines.
-Heavy-rail commuter service began on November 14, 2009, with the Northstar Line.
+Heavy-rail commuter service began on November 14, 2009, with the Northstar Line, and ended on January 4, 2026 with the last Northstar train.